discordjs/guide/guide/additional-info/async-await.md

 # Understanding async/await

 If you aren't very familiar with ECMAScript 2017, you may not know about async/await.
-It's a useful way to handle Promises in a synchronous manner instead stacking ".then()" callbacks.
+It's a useful way to handle Promises in a synchronous manner instead stacking `.then()` callbacks.
 Also, it looks cleaner and is increases readability overall.

 ## How do Promises work?